whisthq/monitor-webserver/README.md

 ![Python Webserver CI](https://github.com/fractalcomputers/monitor-webserver/workflows/Python%20Webserver%20CI/badge.svg)

-This repository contains the code that runs on our Heroku monitor webserver, that monitors for changes in the disks and VMs live, 24/7.
+This repository contains the code that runs on our Heroku `fractal-monitor-webserver`, which is responsible for monitoring changes in the disks and VMs live, 24/7.
 The one-off dyno can be interfaced via the Heroku CLI.

 Our webserver is hosted on Heroku [here](https://fractal-monitor-server.herokuapp.com).